pittpv/sepolia-auto-install/en/README.md

 | **CPU**            | 4–8 cores                                 |
 | **Disk**           | 600 GB SSD (can grow up to 1.5 TB)        |

-## 📌 Latest Updates 08-08-2025
+## 📌 Latest Updates 21-08-2025
-- Fix of the Nethermind configuration.
-In the previous configuration, synchronization issues could occur.
+- Updated RPC check script to latest version.
+Thanks @web3.creed (Discord)

 ---

 <details>
 <summary>📅 Version History</summary>

+### 08-08-2025
+- Fix of the Nethermind configuration.
+In the previous configuration, synchronization issues could occur.

 ### 07-08-2025
 - The Firewall Management function has been completely rewritten.
 Rules now actually work properly.
 Thanks to @luce1970 (Discord) for identifying the bug.